Last updated on January 13th, 2019 at 10:45 am

 What is Undo and redo in Oracle database?
 What is it uses?

 I am trying to clear all the doubt about it here in the post

-What is Undo?
+What is Undo in Oracle?

 Undo is stored in Undo tablespace in the database.It stored the before values of changed data blocks whenever we issue a insert, update or delete statement (DML operation) .
 When we issue any DML statement the changed blocks are stored in buffer cache and the before values for those changed blocks in UNDO segments.
 Whenever we issue a ROLLBACK command it uses the undo segment to rollback to previous value .

 It is just like same as Undo in Notepad or Microsoft word

 The undo for a delete is more for than that for an insert.That is because the undo for a delete is actually the re-Insert of the whole row.
 So, it has preserve values for each of the columns of the row to be able to “Undo” the delete.

 Conversely, the undo for an insert is a Delete of the row by ROWID – which does not have to preserve the values being deleted.